|

 CHARLIE CHAN, JR.

-(Charles Barry Chan) Born: Spring 1928 (based on information contained
+Born: circa Spring 1928 (based on information contained in

 Portrayed by LAYNE TOM, JR. in Charlie Chan at the Olympics (1937)

-Two Son" by his father in Charlie Chan at the Olympics, whose mind was obviously focused on his investigation at
+"Number Two Son" by his father in Charlie Chan at the Olympics (1937), whose mind was obviously focused on his investigation

-the time!).
-He was with his Pop at the beginning of an important case that would take his detective father from Honolulu all
+at the time!).
+He was with his Pop at the beginning of an important case that would take his detective father from Honolulu

-the way to the Olympic Games in Berlin, Germany.
-As with the rest of his family, little Charlie showed an inherited aptitude
+all the way to the Olympic Games in Berlin, Germany.
+As with the rest of his family, little Charlie showed an inherited

 Charlie, Junior got his middle name from Barry Kirk of San

-Francisco, who had worked closely with Charlie Chan in the book Behind That Curtain.
-(In an extreme case of deja
+Francisco, who had worked closely with Charlie Chan in the book Behind That Curtain and also in the film version

 WILLIE CHAN